Hamdi Ulukaya: Early life and education

-Chobani
+Business ventures

 Inception and development

 In the spring of 2005, Ulukaya noticed a piece of junk mail advertising a fully equipped yogurt factory for sale in South Edmeston, New York, 65 mi west of his feta cheese factory.
 The 84-year-old factory had been closed by Kraft Foods.
 Although he initially threw the flier away, Ulukaya toured the plant the following day and decided to buy it, against the advice of his attorney and business advisor.
 Ulukaya financed the purchase within five months with a loan from the Small Business Administration, plus local business-incentive grants.
 He initially named his new company Agro Farma, and hired a handful of the former Kraft employees.

 Ulukaya decided to make an alternative to American-style yogurt, preferring the yogurt he grew up with in Turkey.
 He hired a yogurt master from Turkey, Mustafa Dogan, with whom he spent nearly two years developing his own yogurt recipe.
 To manufacture strained yogurt, Ulukaya needed a million-dollar commercial machine called a milk separator, which the American-style Kraft factory did not have.
 He found a used one in Wisconsin and negotiated to buy it for $50,000.
 On his trip to pick up the separator, the name "Chobani", a variation of çoban, the Turkish word for shepherd occurred to him.

 Ulukaya made Chobani yogurt without preservatives.
 Since he could not afford advertising, he invested time and money on the product's packaging, using a distinctive new bowl-style shape to differentiate the brand.